-"They are a gregarious, mischievous bird known for their sassiness and may bite if they do not get what they want."
+"They are a gregarious, mischievous bird known for their sassiness

-Breeding Sexual maturity at 1-3 years depending on species
+Breeding: Sexual maturity occurs at 1-3 years (depending on species).
+Prolific breeders in captivity.

-Brood Size 2-5 eggs hatch in 23-35 days, young leave the nest in 6-8 weeks
+Brood size: 2-5 eggs hatch in 23-35 days; young leave the nest in 6-8 weeks.

-Cage Minimum 2 ft x 2 ft x 3 ft long (60 cm x 60 cm x 90 cm) depending on species
+Cage size: Minimum 2 ft wide x 2 ft tall x 3 ft long (60 cm x 60 cm x 90 cm).